-The shareholders at the General Meeting may resolve to reduce the issued share capital by cancelling shares or by amending the Belgian Articles of Association reducing the nominal, or, if the shares have no nominal value, the fractional value of the shares, ensuring an equal treatment of shareholders.
-Such resolution must satisfy the following quorum and majority requirements (i) a quorum of 50% of the issued share capital must be present or represented at the General Meeting, and (ii) the capital increase must be approved by at least 75% of the votes cast at the General Meeting.
-If there is no quorum, a second General Meeting must be convened where no quorum requirement applies but where the special 75% majority requirement applies.
+The shareholders at the General Meeting may resolve to reduce the issued share capital by cancelling shares or by amending the articles of association to be adopted under Belgian law, or the Belgian Articles of Association, reducing the nominal, or, if the shares have no nominal value, the fractional value of the shares, ensuring an equal treatment of shareholders.
+Such resolution must satisfy the following quorum and majority requirements (i) a quorum of 50% of the issued share capital must be present or represented at the meeting, and (ii) the capital increase must be approved by at least 75% of the votes cast at the meeting.
+If there is no quorum, a second meeting must be convened where no quorum requirement applies but where the special 75% majority requirement applies.

 A resolution to reduce the share capital triggers a creditors' protection procedure under the Belgian Companies Code.
 Creditors whose receivables came into existence prior to, and that have not yet matured at the date of publication of the shareholders' resolution in respect of the share capital reduction in the annexes to the Belgian Official Gazette (Belgisch Staatsblad) or for which proceedings have been initiated in a court of law or an arbitral tribunal before the date of the General Meeting resolving upon the capital reduction, may request that we provide (additional) collateral in respect of such receivables.
 Such creditors are entitled to request (additional) collateral for a period of two months following the publication of the resolution in the Belgian Official Gazette (Belgisch Staatsblad).
 We may also discharge any such creditor's request by paying the receivable at its value less a discount for early payment.
-If a creditor exercises its rights under the capital reduction for distribution to our shareholders until such creditor has obtained (additional) collateral or payment from us, unless a court, ruling in the form of summary proceedings, has denied the creditor's request for collateral on the ground that the creditor benefits from sufficient existing collateral or that our solvency profile does not justify a request for collateral.
+If a creditor exercises its rights under the creditors' protection procedure and requests (additional) collateral, we may not make use of the proceeds of the capital reduction for distribution to our shareholders until such creditor has obtained (additional) collateral or payment from us, unless a court, ruling in the form of summary proceedings, has denied the creditor's request for collateral on the ground that the creditor benefits from sufficient existing collateral or that our solvency profile does not justify a request for collateral.